palewire/first-python-notebook/docs/src/charts.md

 ## Other marks

 What if we wanted to switch it up and show this data in a slightly different form?
-For example, in the [LA Times story](https://www.latimes.com/projects/la-me-robinson-helicopters/), the fatal accident rate is shown as a scaled circle.
+For example, in the [Los Angeles Times story](https://www.latimes.com/projects/la-me-robinson-helicopters/), the fatal accident rate is shown as a scaled circle.

 We can try that out with just a few small tweaks, using Altair's `mark_circle` option.
 We'll keep the `y` encoding, since we still want to split out our chart by make and model.
 Instead of an `x` encoding, though, we'll pass in a `size` encoding, which will pin the radius of each circle to that rate calculation.
 And hey, while we're at it, let's throw in an interactive tooltip.